boolean-uk/git-collaboration/README.md

 ## Exercise 7

+Using git involves learning a lot of strange commands with weird names.

+How can we learn about commands like this?
+List some techniques:

+*
+*

+Getting good at finding out information like this will help you become a better software engineer.
+Each additional technique you learn might save you days or weeks of time in the long run.

+## EXTENSION (Optional)
+This one will require some research on your part.
+Don't worry if you don't complete it, this is an opportunity to practice looking things up and experimenting!

 Imagine it is a fresh new day, and you have a new person to pair with: Ada Lovelace.

 We want to pick up from where we left off, but without interfering with Alice's repository.
 To do this, we create a new repository with the same code.